astropy/pyvo/docs/pyvo/data_access.rst

 as arguments to the :py:func:`~pyvo.imagesearch` function.
 Some parameters correspond to ones defined by the `SIA standard`_ but are used less often.
-(The list of standard parameter names are listed in :py:attr:`SIAResults.std_parameters`.)
+(The list of standard parameter names are listed in :py:attr:`SIAResults.std_parameters <pyvo.dal.sia.SIAResults.std_parameters>`.)
 The service may support its own custom parameters as well.
 Arbitrary parameters can be included in the query by passing them as named keyword=value arguments to the function:

 >>> nvssims = vo.imagesearch(url, pos=(350.85, 58.815), size=0.2, survey='nvss')